quaelin/idea/doc/PERSPECTIVES.md

 ## Merge

-Two or more perspectives can be "merged", resulting in a new perspective with _all_ the iid:valuation pairs of the constituent perspectives.
+Two or more perspectives can be "merged", resulting in a new perspective with _all_ the iCid:valuation pairs of the constituent perspectives.
 With merge operations, there is right-to-left precedence.
-That is, whichever perspective is specified _last_ in the order of arguments is the one whose valuations are used in the case of any duplicate iids.
+That is, whichever perspective is specified _last_ in the order of arguments is the one whose valuations are used in the case of any duplicate iCids.

 ```
-$ idea perspective merge <pex> [<pex> ...]
+$ perspective merge <pex> [<pex> ...]
 ```

 ## Neutralize